 At this time, Kenzie is enrolled at Lesley University for a B.A. in History and English.
 In addition, he holds multiple medical certifications including First Aid/CPR, and CERT Safe.

-Ian Hopeman - Instructor
+Ian Hopeman - Event Writer

 Currently in his tenth year with LARP Adventure Program, Ian began his time with L.A.P. watching and observing events and classes.
 He became a student the next year and after seven years in the program he achieved the rank of Instructor in July 2017.
 Using his background as a leader at L.A.P. before becoming an instructor, Ian helps to organize marshals and students at our events with support from leadership staff.
 Having trained as a state ranked athlete, Ian uses this knowledge to help with aspects of physical fitness in the curriculum, notably in martial arts.